Ed Husic: Early career and union involvement

 In the 1990s, Husic worked as a research officer for the member for Chifley, Roger Price.
 Husic was first elected as a branch organiser in 1997.
-In 1998, he was elected as vice–president of the Communications Division of the CEPU.
+In 1998, he was elected as vice–president of the Communications Division of the Communications, Electrical and Plumbing Union of Australia (CEPU).
 From 1999 to 2003, he worked for Integral Energy as a communications manager.
-In July 2006, he became the secretary of the Communications Division of the Communications, Electrical and Plumbing Union of Australia (CEPU).
+In July 2006, he became the secretary of the Communications Division of the CEPU.
 He was the national president of the CEPU before being elected to federal parliament.

 Political career

 Preselection

 Husic unsuccessfully contested the federal seat of Greenway at the 2004 federal election, representing the Labor Party.
 Husic lost to Liberal candidate Louise Markus.
 During the election, anonymous campaigners distributed leaflets attacking Ed Husic for being a Muslim.
 There were also reports that voters were urged to vote for Louise Markus "because she's a Christian".
-The Labor Party accused the Liberal Party of orchestrating the leaflets, but the Liberal party denied that.
+The Labor Party accused the Liberal Party of orchestrating the leaflets, which the Liberals denied.

 Following the decision by Roger Price not to run for re–election, Husic contested and won the safe Labor seat of Chifley in 2010.